Introduction

 Management

-Conservative management of De Quervain’s tenosynovitis involves lifestyle advice (avoiding repetitive actions) and a wrist splint.
+Conservative management of De Quervain’s tenosynovitis involves lifestyle advice (avoiding repetitive actions) and a wrist splint (such as a thumb spica brace).
 Steroid injections will reduce swelling and relieve pain in most cases, and can be repeated several times if a good response is observed.

 For those failing to respond to conservative management, surgical decompression of the extensor compartment can be performed under local or general anaesthetic.
-This involves a transverse or longitudinal incision made and the tendon sheath split in the central aspect in a longitudinal direction, thus allowing the tunnel roof to form again as it heals but wider and with more space for the tendons to move.
+This involves making a transverse or longitudinal incision over the region, and splitting the central aspect of the tendon sheath in a longitudinal direction, thus allowing the tunnel roof to form again as it heals but wider and with more space for the tendons to move.

 Key Points

-- De Quervain’s tenosynovitis is inflammation of the tendons within the first extensor compartment of the wrist
+- De Quervain’s tenosynovitis is pain and swelling in the tendons within the first extensor compartment of the wrist

 - Most cases can be managed conservatively with wrist splints and steroid injections, yet surgical decompression is available for resistant cases